zhongl/scala-with-cats/src/pages/type-classes/given.md

 | using clause     | implicit parameter  |
 +------------------+---------------------+

-Let's now explain how they work.
+Let's now explain how these language features work.

 ### Using Clauses